 The IM pilots are used in every data OFDM symbol, and for a given BW, their subcarrier positions

 are fixed across all OFDM symbols.
-The IM pilot subcarrier indices are TBD.
+IM pilots are used only with nonpunctured non-OFDMA PPDUs.

+The IM pilots have zero energy.
+In order to spread the IM pilots in frequency, these zero valued pilots are inserted first into the LDPC Tone Mapper such that they occupy k=0…NSP,IM-1 (as defined in 38.3.16.5 LDPC Tone Mapper) followed by the output of the constellation mapper which occupy k=NSP,IM-1…NSD.

+For a 160MHz and a 320MHz PPDU, the IM pilots are generated separately within each 80MHz subblock.

-The number and indices of IM pilot subcarriers are defined in Table 38-15 (Number and indices of IM
+The number of IM pilot subcarriers is defined in Table 38-15 (Number of IM

 Pilot subcarriers).

-Table 38-11 – Number and Indices of IM Pilot subcarriers
+Table 38-11 – Number of IM Pilot subcarriers